 Published Work

 de Kadt, Daniel, Ada Johnson-Kanu, and Melissa Sands.
-Conditionally accepted.
-"State violence, party formation, and electoral accountability: The political legacy of the Marikana massacre."
-American Political Science Review.
-Working draft.
+2024.
+"State Violence, Party Formation, and Electoral Accountability: The Political Legacy of the Marikana Massacre."
+American Political Science Review, 118(2), 563-583.
+Publisher's version.

-Nathan, Noah, and Melissa SandsForthcoming.
+Nathan, Noah, and Melissa Sands.
+2023.
 “Context and Contact: Unifying the Study of Environmental Effects on Politics”.
-Annual Review of Political Science.
+American Review of Political Science, 26.
+Publisher's version.

 de Kadt, Daniel, and Melissa Sands.
 2021.
 "Segregation Drives Racial Voting: New Evidence from South Africa.”
 Political Behavior.
 Publisher's version.